 - Extension II : The Bill of Rights Institute’s Think the Vote platform gives students a chance to engage with current event topics in a civil manner with other students.
 We give away a variety of prizes to winning students, including a chance to win $1,000.
 Referring teachers also will win prizes of their own.
-This week’s question asks students: How Can Americans Best Contest Perceived Flaws in a Constitutional System of Government?

 The Election of 1800

 The election of 1800 was one of the most controversial in U.S. history.
 What did Thomas Jefferson have to say about the partisanship in his inaugural address?